It’s not as hard as you think to host your own afternoon tea party. Believe me, I hosted my own and it wasn’t as bad as I thought it would be!

 1 – Put your guest list together

 First thing is to work out how many people you want to invite.
-Remember, the more people you invite, the more time it is going to take to prepare to host them.
+Remember, the more people you invite, the more time it is going to take to prepare to host them, and the more food and drink you will need.

 You’ll need to take any allergies or food preferences of guests into consideration.
 If you have any guests who are vegan or gluten free for example, you’ll need to provide them with something they can happily nibble on.